 3. American Psycho (Psychosis and Depersonalization)

 ‘American Psycho’ is, according to me, the most interesting character study of this century.
 Maybe, it’s also because I love Bret Easton Ellis’s source material, but as an adaptation, Christian Bale does a marvelous job in shedding the numerous skins Patrick Bateman flaunts.
-His condition is of extreme nature, as his psychosis makes him lose touch with reality while his depersonalization Robinson Crusoes him in his own body, that traps his mind in a reverie in infinite space, untouched by the presence of his and others’ flesh.
-To add to his struggle, he’s conscious of his condition and we see him pleading for catharsis through his non-directed 4th wall interactions.
-His turmoil is finally exposed in that conversation with his lawyer where he even reveals incidents of cannibalism.
+His condition is of extreme nature, as his psychosis makes him lose touch with reality while his depersonalization Robinson Crusoes him in his own body, which traps his mind in a reverie in infinite space, untouched by the presence of his and others’ flesh.
+To add to his struggle, he’s conscious of his condition, and we see him pleading for catharsis through his non-directed 4th wall interactions.
+His turmoil is finally exposed in that conversation with his lawyer, where he even reveals incidents of cannibalism.

 Read More: Best Psychopath Movies of All Time